I believe it is decidedly unoriginal to say that something

 husband were better off than many in the area, they would still be considered

-The truth is, I believed her.
+Regardless, the truth is I believed her.
 I still do.
-At the time, my
+At the time, I ached in sympathy with her pain.
+And now, raising my own children and having had the

 amazing opportunity to anticipate their coming, my heart actually breaks when I